Skip to Content

 Bathing your German Shepherd is an arduous task.
 You have to lure them to the bathtub and put up with their crazy shaking and splashing unless you have managed to train them out of it!

-But bathing your dog becomes an extra hassle if he is covered with awful-smelling dirt!
-So, why do German Shepherds roll in the dirt?
+But bathing your dog becomes an extra hassle if covered with awful-smelling dirt!
+So, why do German Shepherds roll in the mud?

 Many speculative theories are used to explain why dogs roll in the dirt.
 Here are some of them: